 The Anxiety Epidemic

 Of these conditions, it’s cases of anxiety that have most increased.
 The condition is now the most common mental illness in the US and affects over 40 million people, the majority of whom are young adults.
 The Anxiety and Depression Association of America (ADAA) has estimated that of that number only 36.9% are currently receiving treatment.
 That so many are suffering alone should be a shocking and shameful statistic.

 Suffering from anxiety can be extremely debilitating and at its worst can feel insurmountable.
 If left untreated it’s also known to operate as ‘gateway’ disorder – the isolation it encourages potentially leading to drug and alcohol abuse, and sometimes depression.
 Swift, comprehensive, and stigma-free treatment, therefore, is imperative.

 Where to begin?

-Social media is an integral component of the lives of Gen Zers, many of whom are students.
-As they are now experiencing, such dependence comes at a price.
-Speak to any therapist who sees young people and they will tell you it’s Instagram, Facebook and Twitter that are now the bane of their work.
+Social media is deeply embedded in the lives of Gen Zers, many of whom are students.
+And as they are now experiencing, such dependence comes at a price.
+Speak to any therapist who treats young people and they will tell you it’s Instagram, Facebook and Twitter that are now the bane of their work.